Service Mesh: Managing Microservice Communication

 A sidecar proxy runs alongside each service instance in the same network namespace.
 It handles all outgoing and incoming traffic.
 Your application makes normal network calls, unaware of the proxy.

 The sidecar model separates concerns.
-Developers focus on business logic.
-The mesh handles networking.
+Developers write business logic while the mesh handles networking.
 This means consistent behavior across all services regardless of language or framework.

 The two main proxy options are Envoy (Istio choice) and Linkerd custom Rust proxy.